forestgrape/coronavirus/5_epidemiological/antibody_escape_competition_advantages.md

 ## Hypothesis 2: Faster Infections Cycle can yield a Competition Advantage
 Coronaviruses can evolve to infect faster i.e. once infected a high viral loads builds up faster  (=faster growth as a virus entity).
 The faster infection yields competition advantage when two strains compete for hosts to infects.
-The faster variant wins even if it is not more transmissible since a follow up infection is unlikely due to crossimmuuity and alertness of the respiratory tract immune system.
+The faster variant wins even if it is not more transmissible since a follow up infection is unlikely due to cross-immunity and alertness of the respiratory tract immune system.

-All strains of SARS-2 are already faster than SARS-1 and MERS, however there are variations among the SARS-2 strains.
-Even for people with a good immune system, a fast infecting variant may transmit before immune protections are in place.
-So when a strain is able to infect fast, an increased spread through immune-competent people is thinkable.
-Which could mean that the spread becomes more evenly distributed.

 ### Spread Advantages by faster Infections
-#### 1. Advantages in Direct Competition
+1. *Advantages in Direct Competition*
    * Super spreading situations contribute to the spread of Covid.
-If in a single super spreading situation a fast and a slow strain super-spread, the fast strain will outcompete the slow variant.
+If in a single super spreading situation a fast and a slow strain super-spread, the fast strain will out-compete the slow variant.
    * Situations supporting high spreading are not equally distributed, in the sense they often occur clustered e.g. in times when protection measures are changed.
 Similar to a single super-spreading event, during short periods of high spread, the faster spreading variant will conquer more ground than a slow spreading variant.
-#### 2. Advantages in Circumventing Precaution Measures
+2. *Advantages in Circumventing Precaution Measures*
    * Often some time is needed to acknowledge feeling unwell.
 A fast strain is more likely to spread ahead of precaution steps: Avoiding crowded indoor space is important to reduce the spread.
    * Contact tracing needs some time, which may work less well if the variant infects really fast.
-#### 3. Advantages in Competent Immune Systems
+3. *Advantages in Competent Immune Systems*
   Slow infecting coronaviruses such as SARS-1 and MERS take long to built up a high viral load:
   * which is mostly possible when the immune system is (temporary) reduced
   * the patients at the time of peak infectiousness are usually symptomatic and often very sick.

+  All strains of SARS-2 are already faster than SARS-1 and MERS, however there are variations among the SARS-2 strains.
+Even for people with a good immune system, a fast infecting variant may transmit before immune protections are in place.
+So when a strain is able to infect fast, an increased spread through immune-competent people is thinkable.
+Which could mean that the spread becomes more evenly distributed.

 > 2. and 3. can yield effectively higher transmissibility and increase the average R value compared to previous variants.
-The effects of 2. can be reduced by informations campaigns.
-The effects of 3. by increased testing of contacts from risk groups.
+The effects of 2. can be reduced by information.
+The effects of 3. by pr testing of contacts from risk groups.

 ### Biological Mechanism for faster Growth